-All Certified Coaches are required to complete concussion training in order for their certification to be in full effect.
-The two programs most accessible are the CDC and NFHS online training course.
-Once they complete the training, Coaches are required to turn in their certificate of completion to the Coordinator of Sports & Volunteers.
+All volunteers are required to complete concussion training in order for their certification to be in full effect.
+Concussion training must be completed online in the volunteer management system.
+Once they complete the training, Coaches are required to turn in their certificate of completion to the Sports Department at somiforms@somi.org.
 Coaches must take the training every three (3) years.